Cai-JHSPH-BMB/FIJI-Macro/ROI-Coloc/README.md

 Here's the explaination for each chuck and can be further customized.

+### First step: Preparation

-## First step: Prepare for the directionary, path, and file names for later references:
+Prepare for the directionary, path, and file names for later references:

 ```java
 title = getTitle();